EdersonSouzaa/ElaSegura/README.md

 * Firebase (database and authentication)
 * Google Maps API (location and map services)

 ## How to Run

 1. Clone the repository
 2. Install dependencies using `npm install`
+3. Make sure you have a React Native environment configured (Node.js, Expo or React Native CLI)
-3. Run the project using `npm start`
+4. Start the project with `npx expo start` or `npm start`
-4. Open the app on an emulator or mobile device
+5. Run the app on an emulator or a physical mobile device (Android/iOS)